Toyota Corolla Levin 1600 (1972)

 Road testing the Toyota Corolla Levin 1600

-When talking about Japanese practical cars, the Toyota Corolla is one of the first names to be mentioned.
-Not only in terms of production and sales volume, but also in terms of the structure and equipment of the car itself, it has always led the market as a product of Japan’s largest car manufacturer, and for better or worse, it has a tremendous influence on others, and can be said to be qualified as a representative of domestic cars.Therefore, there are an extremely large number of vehicle categories that make up the Corolla series, and a wide price range from 438,500 yen (1200 Standard 2-door sedan) to 644,000 yen (1400 Coupe SR), due to the complex permutations and combinations of mechanical components such as body shells, engines, gearboxes, and brakes, and a number of accessories that are too numerous to mention.
+When talking about Japanese practical cars, the Toyota Corolla is always one of the first names to be mentioned.
+Not only in terms of production and sales volume, but also in terms of the structure and equipment of the car itself, it has always led the market as a product of Japan’s largest car manufacturer, and for better or worse, it has a tremendous influence on others, and can be said to qualify as a representative domestic car.
+As a result, the Corolla series encompasses an extremely broad range of vehicle categories, and a wide price range from 438,500 yen (1200 Standard 2-door sedan) to 644,000 yen (1400 Coupe SR), due to the complex permutations and combinations of mechanical components such as body shells, engines, gearboxes, and brakes, and a number of accessories that are too numerous to mention.
 The Toyota Sprinter series, which started as a variation of the Corolla, boasts an almost identical lineup, so it is no exaggeration to say that Toyota offers a model that will meet the needs of any user in this class of car.

-Naturally, specifications for sporting motorists are also available, and the current sports models include two SLs, the 1200 and 1400 (each available in coupe and two-door sedan form), and the SR, which has a 5-speed gearbox and a stiffened chassis, making it the highest-performance and highest-priced model in the series.
-All of these models have high levels of power performance and ease of handling, and while not particularly outstanding, they have a reasonably well-balanced maneuverability and roominess, as well as a full range of accessories that are out of line with their price, making them very popular in the market.
-In addition, the fully tuned works versions based on these models have been a strong presence in domestic touring car races in recent times.
+Naturally, enthusiast specifications are also available, and the current sports models include two SLs, the 1200 and 1400 (each available in coupe and two-door sedan form), and the SR, which has a 5-speed gearbox and a stiffened chassis, making it the highest-performance and highest-priced model in the series.
+All of these models have high levels of power performance and ease of handling, and while they are not particularly outstanding in any respect, they offer a reasonably well-balanced combination of maneuverability and roominess, as well as a full range of accessories that are out of line with their price, making them very popular in the market.
+In addition, the fully tuned works versions based on these models have had a strong presence recently in domestic touring car races.

-However, there are always stubborn people, and those who call themselves hardcore (or serious) prefer to drive cars that are not very economical or realistic, such as the Skyline GT-R, Bellett GTR, Corona Mark II GSS, and Galant GTO MR, relying only on their performance specs to judge their value.
+However, there are always stubborn people, and those who call themselves hardcore (or serious) enthusiasts prefer to drive cars that are not very economical or realistic, such as the Skyline GT-R, Bellett GTR, Corona Mark II GSS, and Galant GTO MR, judging their value purely on their performance specs.
 Although these cars are still a minority in terms of production numbers, they have a great advertising effect as image leaders for their respective series, and they have the effect of giving users the illusion that all of their variations are in line with these “super sports” models.
-Of course, it is only natural that profit-savvy Toyota would use this technique with its cash cow series, and in March of this year they announced a Corolla smothere in hot sauce, named the Levin, and its Sprinter twin, called the Trueno.
+Of course, it is only natural that profit-savvy Toyota would use this technique with its cash cow series, and in March of this year they announced a Corolla smothered in hot sauce, named the Levin, and its Sprinter twin, called the Trueno.

 The specs are quite attractive.
 The Levin is equipped with a 1.6-liter DOHC 115hp four-cylinder, which is also found in the Celica/Carina GT, mated to a 5-speed floor-shift gearbox.
-The suspension is basically that of the Corolla, but the springs and dampers have been significantly strengthened, the 5J x 13 wheels are one inch wider than standard, and the 175/70HR-13 tires are unusually large for a domestically produced compact car.
-The stabilizer has also been made thicker, from 19mm to 21mm in diameter, and the steering gear ratio is faster at 16:1.1 compared to the standard 18.2:1.
-The biggest external features are the elimination of the rear spoiler and the inclusion of over-fenders to clear the wide tires.
+The suspension is the same basic Corolla layout, but the springs and dampers have been significantly strengthened, the 5J x 13 wheels are one inch wider than standard, and the 175/70HR-13 tires are unusually large for a domestically produced compact car.
+The stabilizer has also been made thicker, from 19mm to 21mm in diameter, and the steering gear ratio is faster at 16.1:1 compared to the standard 18.2:1.
+The biggest external features are the removal of the rear spoiler and the inclusion of over-fenders to clear the wide tires.

-With all of this, there is no denying the Levin 1600’s appeal, and as we C/G editors are enthusiasts who value driving above all else, we immediately brought one to Yatabe.
+With all of these improvements, there is no denying the Levin 1600’s appeal, and as the C/G editors are also enthusiasts who value performance above all else, we immediately brought one to Yatabe.
 The test car was painted a deep army green (a dark orange is also available), and was equipped with optional parts such as a 25,000 yen limited-slip differential, a radio, a defroster, a passenger footrest, and a clock.

-The first thing that impresses you when you start driving is how unparalleled it is.
-With a body that is 85kg lighter than the Celica and 90kg lighter than the Carina, and with the gearing set slightly shorter overall, in the lower gears not only does the rev counter needle reach the 7000rpm limit (the yellow zone is from 6500rpm) in the blink of an eye, but if you’re not careful the revs can easily surpass that limit and continue to rise.
-The maximum speed of each gear at 7000rpm is 50km/h in first, 90km/h in second, 130km/h in third, and 177km/h in fourth (though in this gear it reaches its limit at 7000rpm).
-Throttle response is extremely sharp regardless of the revs, and especially once it passes around 5000rpm, which is close to the peak of the torque curve, it feels fully “on cam,” along with the metallic power roar that is so characteristic of a high-performance DOHC unit, and shows an explosive dash that shows no change at all up to the top end.
+The first thing that impresses you when you start driving the Levin is how responsive it is.
+With a body that is 85kg lighter than the Celica and 90kg lighter than the Carina, and with the gearing set slightly shorter overall, not only does the rev counter needle reach the 7000rpm limit (the yellow zone is from 6500rpm) in the blink of an eye in the lower gears, but if you’re not careful the revs can easily surpass the limit and continue to rise.
+The maximum speed in each gear at 7000rpm is 50km/h in first, 90km/h in second, 130km/h in third, and 177km/h in fourth (where it will still reach the 7000rpm limit).
+Throttle response is extremely sharp regardless of the revs, and especially once it passes around 5000rpm, which is close to the peak of the torque curve, it feels fully “on cam,” accompanied by the metallic power roar that is characteristic of a high-performance DOHC unit, and shows an explosive dash that shows no change at all up to the top end.

-As far as domestic sports cars tested by C/G go, other than the Fairlady 240ZG (which has a 2.4-liter six-cylinder), the Levin is inferior to the Skyline GT-R in top speed (182.2km/h vs 185.6km/h) and 0-100km/h acceleration (9.6 vs 9.4 seconds), and does not reach the Capella Rotary’s maximum speed (187.5km/h), but the Levin’s outstanding speed potential is at an exceptionally high level.
-If we set it within the 1.6-liter class or 800,000 yen price range, there are almost no cars that can come close to it in terms of power performance.
+As far as domestic sports cars tested by C/G go, other than the Fairlady 240ZG (which has a 2.4-liter six-cylinder), the Levin is behind the Skyline GT-R in top speed (182.2km/h vs 185.6km/h) and 0-100km/h acceleration (9.6 vs 9.4 seconds), and cannot match the maximum speed of the Capella Rotary (187.5km/h), but the Levin’s outstanding speed potential is at an exceptionally high level.
+If we place it in context within the 1.6-liter class and 800,000 yen price range, there is nothing that comes close to it in terms of power performance.

-The difficulty with this engine is the noise and vibration.
-It is not particularly rough, and there is no resonance period in a specific rotation range, but the slight vibration generated by the engine itself is constantly transmitted through the entire body.
-This phenomenon does not occur in the Celica or Carina, and even if it does, it is very slight, so I think that the engine mounts are probably made of a harder rubber material.
-This is evident when the body sways like a high-powered car when blipping the throttle at a standstill.
-In short, the relationship between the engine and the body is very rigid, and for the same reason, the noise level is also loud due to the soundproofing materials on the firewall and floor.
-Some mechanical noise is transmitted at any speed, and when the engine speed exceeds 4000rpm, the exhaust system produces a loud resonance sound that is trapped in the body.
-This is something that can be easily solved by increasing the thickness of the exhaust pipe and silencer plates even a litte.
+The difficulty with this engine is noise and vibration.
+It is not particularly rough, and there is no resonance period in a specific rotation range, but the high-frequency vibrations generated by the engine itself are constantly transmitted through the entire body.
+This phenomenon does not occur in the Celica or Carina, or if it does, it is very slight, so we think that the engine mounts are probably made of a harder rubber material.
+This is evident when the body sways like a large-engined car when blipping the throttle at a standstill.
+In short, the connection between the engine and the body is very rigid, and for the same reason, the noise level is also loud despite the soundproofing materials on the firewall and floor.
+Some mechanical noise is transmitted at any speed, and when the engine speed exceeds 4000rpm, the exhaust system produces a loud resonance that is trapped in the body.
+This is something that could be easily solved by increasing the thickness of the exhaust pipe and silencer plates even a little.

 The clutch is the same as that of the Celica GT.
 The pedal stroke is just right, the force required to depress it is light, and the engagement is smooth.
-In the test car’s state of adjustment, the pedal play was too small, meaning that the engagement point was too far forward, which meant that the driver was prone to pressing the throttle too hard when starting off.
-Even so, after repeated and harsh acceleration from zero, there was no change in the pedal stroke or any sign of slipping.
+In the test car, the pedal was adjusted with too little play, meaning that the engagement point was too far forward, which meant that the driver was prone to pressing the throttle too hard when starting off.
+Even so, after repeated and harsh standing-start acceleration, there was no change in the pedal stroke or any sign of slipping.

 In the Levin, this gearbox is combined with a 4.30 final drive ratio.
-Considering the engine’s power and torque characteristics, vehicle weight, tire size, etc., this may be a little too low.
+Considering the engine’s power and torque characteristics, vehicle weight, and tire size, this may be a little too low.
 The remarkably fast acceleration from a standing start and the extremely tenacious engine response are mainly due to this short gearing.
-If we compare the combinations of this gearbox with taller Toyota final drive sets that should be technically compatible, such as the Celica/Carina 3.90 unit, and considering the Levin’s sufficient torque and light weight, it should be theoretically possible to maintain the same ease of handling while increasing the maximum speeds in each gear, which would be a good thing.
-I don’t think there is anyone who would try to drive this type of car at 40km/h in fifth gear, so it would be preferable to be able to choose another ready-made final drive ratio, if only as an option.
+If we compare the combinations of this gearbox with taller Toyota final drive sets that should be technically compatible, such as the Celica/Carina’s 3.90 unit, and considering the Levin’s sufficient torque and light weight, it should be theoretically possible to maintain the same ease of handling while increasing the maximum speeds in each gear, which would be an improvement.
+We don’t think there is anyone who would try to drive this type of car at 40km/h in fifth gear, so it would be preferable to offer another final drive ratio, if only as an option.

-Shifting up from fourth to fifth gear requires pushing against the return spring, but it is done very naturally without any significant force or motion.
+Shifting up from fourth to fifth gear requires pushing against the return spring, but it is done very naturally without any undue force or motion.
 The same goes for dowshifting from fifth to fourth.
-The abundant torque makes it possible to use the top three gears equally well in city driving, and it is also possible to overtake in fifth gear on the highway.
-As the fifth gear is indirect, you will be aware of the gear noise, but it is drowned out by the engine noise and is hardly noticeable.
+The abundant torque makes it possible to use any of the top three gears equally well in city driving, and it is also possible to overtake in fifth gear on the highway.
+As the fifth gear is indirect, gear whine makes itself heard, but it is drowned out by the engine noise and is hardly noticeable.
 The engine speed at 100km/h is about 4100rpm in fourth gear and about 3500rpm in fifth gear.
-Tire noise is also difficult to identify due to the generally high noise level.
+Tire noise is also hard to single out over the generally high noise level.

-The handling is outstanding and can be summed up in one word: exhilarating.
-The character of the combination of powerful throttle response, appropriately reinforced suspension, and thick tires is somewhat classical overall, but that is why it is always possible to drive it like a sports car according to intuition.
+The handling is outstanding and is best summed up in one word: exhilarating.
+The character created by the combination of powerful throttle response, appropriately reinforced suspension, and thick tires is somewhat classical overall, but that is why it is always possible to drive it intuitively like a sports car.
 Compared to the SR, which was the highest performance version of the Corolla up until now, the Levin’s front and rear spring constants are much higher at 2.65kg/2.5kg, compared with the SR’s 2.2kg/2.2kg, and the compression/extension force of the front and rear dampers are 30kg/105kg and 60kg/80kg, compared with the SR’s 55kg/78kg and 30kg/72kg.
-The reason for reducing the front dampers’ compression force is unclear, but everything else has been significantly increased.
+The reason for reducing the front dampers’ compression force is unclear, but everything else is significantly increased.

 The tires are 175/70HR-13, which are combined with 5J rim wheels.
 The SR has 4J wheels with 155-width tires, and the designers’ decision to fit such a large tire to a body of this size is highly commendable.
 The test car was fitted with Sumitomo Dunlop SP Sport Deluve 70s, and as we will discuss later, the Levin’s handling is greatly influenced by these tires.

 Like other Corollas, the driving position is good.
-The Levin-exclusive semi-bucket seats, which use a lot of rubber springs and urethane foam, offer a slightly lower seating position than conventional models, allowing you to stretch out your arms and legs in comfort.
+The Levin-exclusive semi-bucket seats, which use rubber springs and lots of urethane foam, offer a slightly lower seating position than conventional models, allowing you to stretch your arms and legs out comfortably.
 The driver can choose a natural posture regardless of his or her physique, and the relative positions of the shift lever, handbrake, etc. are also good.
-The throttle pedal is a suspended type made of steel plate, just like the new Mark II GSS, and is suitable for heel-and-toe driving, but a common drawback of the Corolla series is that all three pedals are generally high, making it difficult to step on them without lifting your heels off the floor.
+The throttle pedal is a suspended type made of steel plate, just like the new Mark II GSS, and is suitable for heel-and-toe driving, but a common drawback of the Corolla series is that all three pedals are high off the floor, making it difficult to step on them without lifting your heels.
 A sturdy footrest is standard on the left side of the clutch pedal, and the test car was equipped with optional accessories such as a “foot support” that supports the driver’s right ankle (which can also be used as a storage space) and two footrests on the passenger’s side, all of which are very useful when driving fast on winding roads.

-The two large gauges in front of the driver are a rev counter (marked up to 8000rpm) on the right, and a speedometer (marked up to 200km/h, and with a built-in odometer and trip counter) on the left, and there is a combined gauge for water temperature and fuel in between.
+Two large gauges are positioned in front of the driver, a rev counter (marked up to 8000rpm) on the right, and a speedometer (marked up to 200km/h, and with a built-in odometer and trip counter) on the left, and there is a combination gauge for water temperature and fuel in between.
 These are not obstructed by the steering wheel and are easy to read day or night.
-The light/wiper switches have still not been improved at all.
+Unfortunately, the light and wiper switches have still not improved at all.
 Because they are located on the instrument panel, they are difficult to reach when the three-point seat belt is fastened, and the knobs are small and difficult to use.
 Moreover, since they are on the left and ride sides of the steering wheel, the worst case is that you have to take both hands off the wheel to operate them at once.
-I would like to urge the designers to seriously reflect on this.
-The three small gauges in the center of the dash are the current, oil temperature, and oil pressure, respectively.
-After 2-3 laps at top speed at Yatabe, the oil temperature gauge went over the 130°C mark and the oil pressure dropped to 2kg/cm².
+We would like to urge the designers to seriously reflect on this.
+The three small gauges in the center of the dash are the current, oil temperature, and oil pressure.
+After 2-3 laps at top speed at Yatabe, the oil temperature gauge rose over the 130°C mark and the oil pressure dropped to 2kg/cm².
 Normally, the oil pressure is around 4.5kg and the oil temperature is 80-95°C.

-In normal driving, cornering is dominated by strong understeer from start to finish.
-The front tires start to squeal relatively early, but there is still plenty of grip margin, so you don’t need to put both arms into it too much.
+In normal driving, cornering is dominated by strong understeer from entry to exit.
+The front tires start to squeal relatively early, but there is still plenty of grip margin, so you don’t need to put both arms into it too often.
 The caster action is quite strong, so it is important to hold the steering wheel firmly.
 All the sporty Corollas have been best suited to roads with a series of medium-speed corners at 70-100km/h.
-The same is true for the Levin, where you can alternate between third and fourth gears depending on your mood, and force your way through by casually keeping your foot on the throttle.
+The same is true for the Levin, where you can alternate between third and fourth gears depending on your mood, and force your way through with a steady foot on the throttle.
 Due to the strong understeer, the car does tend to push to the outside just past the apex, but by gently easing off the throttle, the nose is gently pulled back to the inside, as is the rule for a nose heavy car (the weight distribution is 58.5% front, 41.5% rear).
-The power reserve makes this control easy, but the Levin’s true potential is most enjoyable when cornering tightly with force.
+The power reserve makes this control easy, and the Levin’s true potential is best enjoyed when cornering tightly under power.

-I found that the Levin’s preferred method for tackling corners is as follows: approach the corner by repeatedly downshifting with heel-and-toe, then turn the steering wheel sharply in second gear to enter the corner.
+We found that the Levin’s preferred method for tackling corners is as follows: approach the corner by repeatedly downshifting with heel-and-toe, then turn the steering wheel sharply in second gear to enter the corner.
 When you reach the apex, open the throttle as much as possible, and the tail slides out very smoothly.
 It’s not an abrupt motion like you sometimes experience in other Corollas, and it’s extremely easy to control.
 At this point, with just one movement of the right foot, you can freely choose the direction of the car.
-At the same time, release the steering wheel, head straight for the next corner, and just press the throttle without worrying about anything.
+At the same time, release the steering wheel, lint up straight for the next corner, and then press the throttle assertively.
 The ability to perform these actions smoothly in a short amount of time is perhaps the true essence of the Levin.
-If a conventional Corolla were to go around the same corner, the inside rear wheel would tend to lift up, spin violently, and lose all power.
+If a conventional Corolla were to go around the same corner, the inside rear wheel would tend to lift up and spin violently, losing all power.
 The Levin’s much-improved behavior is probably due to the thick stabilizer that keeps body roll to a minimum, and the limited-slip differential settings being just right.
 It would be interesting to see how a Levin without these mechanisms would behave.

 The brakes, which consist of discs in the front and leading/trailing drums at the rear, have a front disc diameter that is 2.2mm larger than that of the SR, providing sufficient stopping power for the Levin’s power performance.
-In the 0-100-0 fade resistance test, in which the car was accelerated from a standstill to 100km/h at full speed, then braked at 0.5g to a stop, and this was repeated ten times, the pedal force increased from 28kg on the first stop to 39kg on the ninth stop, but remained stable thereafter, and no smoke or strange odor was observed, so the performance can be said to be stable.
+In the 0-100-0 fade resistance test, in which we accelerate from a standstill to 100km/h at full throttle, then brake at 0.5g to a stop, and repeat this ten times, the pedal force increased from 28kg on the first stop to 39kg on the ninth stop, but remained stable throughout, and no smoke or smells were observed, so the performance can be said to be very good.
 However, as can be seen from the test results, a large pedal force is required overall.
 In our past road test of the SR, we commented that the brakes were “at the limit of what can be used without a servo,” but with the Levin, it is now clear that some kind of power assist is required.
 It should be available, if only as an option.

-The pedal response is good.
+Aside from the force required, pedal feel is good.
 The braking effect is exactly proportional to the slightest change in pedal force (0.46g with 20kg of pedal pressure, 0.83g with 40kg of pressure), and there is little change in posture during sudden braking, so you can always step on the pedal with complete confidence.
 The proportioning control valve and tire grip work together to keep rear wheel lock in check.
-The lid of the reserve tank for the tandem master cylinder needs to be made more sturdy.
-The thin rubber one currently attached is too weak and comes off easily when touched by a tool, and there is a high possibility that you will drive off without noticing it.
-We experienced this while working in the pit at Yatabe.
+As an aside, the lid of the reserve tank for the tandem master cylinder needs to be made sturdier.
+The existing lid is made of thin rubber and is too weakly attached, so it comes off easily when glanced by a tool, and there is a high possibility that you will drive off without noticing it.
+This happened to us while working in the pit at Yatabe.

 Fuel consumption is very high.
-Even at a constant speed, the fuel consumption is not only uneconomical in direct proportion to the performance, but also, when actually driving the Levin in this way, the accelerator pump discharge volume is large, probably because of the emphasis on response.
+Even at a constant speed, the Levin’s fuel consumption is worse than you’d expect for its performance, and when actually driving the Levin quickly, the accelerator pump discharge volume is large, probably because of the emphasis on response.
 The average fuel consumption was 6.9km/l on a round from from Tokyo to Yatabe, including the high-speed test session there, 6.7km/l in the city, and 7.1km/l on a day of enjoying the mountain roads of Izu and Hakone via the Tomei Expressway.
 A large amount of premium gasoline was consumed.
 The total average was 6.9km/l, and with a 45-liter fuel tank, the range was at most 250km.
-It’s not a problem because this is the kind of car where fuel efficiency is not a big concern, but it would be a little more economical if the gearing was taller.
-The same series also has a regular gasoline model whose output is only 5ps lower.
+It’s not a problem because this is not the kind of car where fuel efficiency is not a big concern, but it would be a little more economical if the gearing was taller.
+The Levin series also has a regular gasoline model whose output is only 5ps lower.

-The Corolla levin, with its compact body and powerful DOHC engine, is the Japanese equivalent of the Escort RS (the TC is no longer in production).
-Compared to the RS, a detuned racing sedan, the Levin is superior in that it offers extremely high levels of maneuverability, liveability, power performance, and flexibility.
-In that sense, although it looks like a coupe, it is a “fun car” that exists only for the pleasure of driving.
-The price of 813,000 yen in standard form is unreasonably high, and if you order practical accessories such as a limited-slip differential, it will easily surpass the Celica GT, but it is hard to give up the fun of legally racing on the highway.
+The Corolla Levin, with its compact body and powerful DOHC engine, is the Japanese equivalent of the Escort RS (the TC is no longer in production).
+Compared to the RS, a detuned racing sedan, the Levin is superior in that it offers extremely high levels of maneuverability, livability, power performance, and flexibility.
+In that sense, although it looks like a fairly normal coupe, it is in fact a “fun car” that exists only for the pleasure of driving.
+The price of 813,000 yen in standard form is reasonable, its performance will easily surpass the Celica GT if you order practical accessories such as a limited-slip differential, and it is hard to give up the fun of legally racing on the highway.